Introduction

 We welcome any comments you have about the data visualisation tool, including your views on how the tool can be improved

-The data visualisation tool is scheduled to be updated on 8th August 2024 to include data up to the period of April to June 2024.
+Next release The data visualisation tool is scheduled to be updated on 13th February 2025 to include data up to the period of October to December 2024.

 About the tool